History of the American Innocence Movement

-Behavioral Ethics and Wrongful Convictions (with Catherine Bonventre and Matthew Sciascia)
+Behavioral Ethics and Wrongful Convictions (with Catherine Bonventre)

 Many wrongful convictions have been attributed to misconduct by police and prosecutors.
 Rather than place blame on individual actors for their contributions to miscarriages of justice, this research explores the conditions under which well-intentioned officials sometimes lapse into unethical conduct by applying the behavioral ethics framework, which has been used to examine corporate scandals.
 Through a series of case studies, we seek to uncover the individual and organizational factors that may lead to unethical behaviors in ways that generate wrongful convictions.

-Police Culture, Officer Characteristics, and Criminal Interrogations (with Jeanee Miller)
+Police Culture, Officer Characteristics, and Criminal Interrogations and Policy (with Jeanee Miller)

 Scholars have long-argued that there exists a subculture within the policing profession.
 Furthermore, some have suggested that the more an officer adheres to this “police culture,” the more likely they are to exercise coercive authority.
 This research explores the impact of police culture in the context of criminal interrogations, and also assesses whether interrogation practices and perceptions are driven by individual, agency, or jurisdictional characteristics.

-Restrictions on Feeding the Homeless in American Cities (with Christopher Dum and Kevin Weng)
+Restrictions on Feeding the Homeless in American Cities (with Christopher Dum)